Child Custody & Visitation Guiding You Through Life’s Legal Challenges

 Temporary Custody

-This is when a decision for temporary custody is made in the best interest of the child while a couple waits for a court hearing.
+This is when the court makes a decision for temporary custody in the best interest of the child while waiting for a court hearing.
 The custody ruling may change after the hearing.

 Split Custody

-This is when there are two children and each parent gets physical custody of one child.
+This applies when there are two children and each parent gets physical custody of one child.

 Joint Custody